Stichill

+Kenneth Young's biography of Alec Douglas-Home discusses the historical association of the Home family with Stichill, referencing the Battle of Flodden and later ties between the Scottish and English aristocracy.

 Pringles

 The village lies in the historic territory of the Pringles, a notorious Riding family of Border Reivers.
 The Pringles of Stichill are a cadet branch of the Pringles of that Ilk.
 Robert Pringle of Baitingbush purchased the lands of Stichill in 1628, and his grandson, another Robert Pringle, was created 1st Pringle Baronet of Stichill, in the Baronetcy of Nova Scotia, in 1683.
 The Current Baronet is Sir Norman Murray Archibald MacGregor Pringle of Stichill, 10th Baronet.